Keyboard shortcuts

 pre-commit install

-The last step installs the notarai binary to ~/.cargo/bin so the Claude Code hook (notarai hook validate) resolves correctly.
+The cargo install step installs the notarai binary to ~/.cargo/bin so the Claude Code hook (notarai hook validate) resolves correctly.
 Re-run it whenever you want the installed binary to reflect your latest local changes.

 Making Changes